gleich/emojicast/README.md

-# wakacast
+# emojicast

-⏰ A wakatime.com extension for raycast
+🚀 An emoji selector for raycast